apache/datafusion-ballista/README.md

 ## Architecture Overview

 There are currently no up-to-date architecture documents available.
-You can get a general overview of the architecture by watching the [Ballista: Distributed Compute with Rust and Apache Arrow](ballista-talk) talk from the New York Open Statistical Programming Meetup (Feb 2021).
+You can get a general overview of the architecture by watching the [Ballista: Distributed Compute with Rust and Apache Arrow][ballista-talk] talk from the New York Open Statistical Programming Meetup (Feb 2021).

 ## Contribution Guide